How a product complies with EU safety, health and environmental requirements, and how to place a CE marking on your product.

 - European Community type-examination certificates, if applicable

-You should keep the information in the form of a technical file which can be supplied upon request by an enforcement authority.
+You should keep the information in the form of a technical file which can be supplied if requested by an enforcement authority.

 The manufacturer’s Declaration of Conformity